grobruegge/crosr_bda/README.md

 - Numpy
 - SciPy
 - SKlearn
+- Tabulate
+- Tqdm

+All packages are specified in `requirements.txt`.
 You can install them using either pip or conda or whatever.
 It it recommended to use a virtual environment.

 Additionally, this repository requires LibMR for some stuff.
 This libary unfortunally does not come out-of-the-box, but you can install with the following steps: